wp-plugins/wp-athletics/readme.txt

 Minor bug fixes.
 Force update of database on activate.

 = 1.1.2 =
 More bug fixing and minor tweaks.
 Now displays upcoming events on a users profile.

+= 1.1.3 =
+I'm a busy man today.
+Disable WPA on non-WPA pages by default, causing a lot of problems.
+Ability to switch back on in settings.